 1 Solution Architect, 1 Digital Designer, 1 Business Consultant, 1 Scrum Master, 1 Front-End Developer

-Renderro is a Cloud Workplace for creatives in the pay-as-you-go model.
+Renderro is a cloud workplace for creatives using the pay-as-you-go model.
 It provides a virtual work environment with configurable computing power that can replace traditional workstations.
 The solution is designed for audio-video creators, graphic designers and animators.

-Our Client is an experienced film editor and he noticed that there is no service on the market that can "move" a workstation into the cloud to make film teams work more efficiently.
-And that is exactly the idea they came to us with and asked us to help him implement it.
+Our Client is an experienced film editor and they noticed that there was no service on the market that could "move" a workstation into the cloud to help film teams work more efficiently.
+And that is exactly the idea they came to us with and asked us to help implement.

-What was to be done?
+What needed to be done?
 Except for the idea - everything.

 From the presentation of the idea, through the clickable prototype, thinking about and fine-tuning business issues to the demo and the final product.

 A big challenge was the pace of the project, the number of changes introduced and their frequency.
-We worked super-fast and super-agile because the product (at subsequent stages) was constantly consulted with users who gave feedback.
+We worked super-fast and super-agile because the product (at subsequent stages) was constantly shown to users who gave feedback.
 This generated a lot of changes, which we introduced on an ongoing basis in subsequent software iterations.

-The cooperation with the Client can be divided into the phase of building the prototype and MVP and the phase of creating the product team, each of them focused on different aspects of the product and business, but more on this in the next paragraph.
+The cooperation with the client was divided into the prototype, MVP and product team creation phases, each focusing on different aspects of the product and business, but more on this later.